Whetstone Mining in the Blackdown Hills

 Historic sinkhole

-Image 12 shows a hole open to the surface which was around a foot or so across and could pass for a badger hole, but below was a substantial cavity; when I stuck my head down it, the cavity appeared to be large enough to bury a small car, end up.
+Photo 11 shows a hole open to the surface which was around a foot or so across and could pass for a badger hole, but below was a substantial cavity; when I stuck my head down it, the cavity appeared to be large enough to bury a small car, end up.
 The only reason the cavity wasn't open fully at the surface was because of the network of tree roots, which retained some soil and leaves: a perfect trap for the unwary.

 The General Locality

-As far as I know, almost all of the whetstone mining in this area occurred on the western side of the Blackdown hills in an area stretching from Blackborough Common around the hill to as far as the Hembury Fort spur, the approximate areas of mining known to me being marked on the map in red.
+As far as I can determine, almost all of the whetstone mining in this area occurred on the western side of the Blackdown hills in an area stretching from Blackborough Common around the hill to as far as the Hembury Fort spur, the approximate areas of mining known to me being marked on the map in red.
 Looking at the map, it appears that the stones mainly occurred in the far west of the area, and mines situated slightly 'inland' of the western escarpment were generally less productive judging by the size of their spoil heaps and the number of mines.

 Locations of Whetstone mines, western side of the Blackdown Hills